 Taxation is considered to be the most reliable way of financing government expenditure in both developed and emerging economies.
 In order to avoid excessive foreign debt financing and strengthen domestic revenue mobilization, developing countries were expected to broaden their tax bases and improve their tax administration systems.
 However, many of them, including Ethiopia, experience a chronic gap between actual and desirable levels of tax revenue (International Monetary Fund [IMF], 2015).
 In terms of tax-to-GDP ratio, Ethiopia's tax revenue performance is poor, at approximately 13%; that is even lower than the average for low-income countries (Yesegat & Fjeldstad, 2016).
-Possible reasons for low levels of tax revenue collection are inefficiency of the tax administration in implementing the tax rules and regulations, and non-compliant behavior of the taxpayers.
+Possible reasons for low levels of tax rules and regulations, and non-compliant behavior of the tax administration in implementing the tax rules and